Aaron Bold

 Aaron Bold (born April 22, 1985) is a Canadian professional box lacrosse goaltender for the Vancouver Warriors of the National Lacrosse League.
-Bold was drafted in the third round (29th overall) in the 2005 National Lacrosse League entry draft by the Portland Lumberjax.
+Bold was drafted in the third round (29th overall) of the 2005 National Lacrosse League entry draft by the Portland Lumberjax.

-Bold was named Defensive Player of the Week for his performance in the Stealth's 12-7 win at New York in week 6 of the 2008 NLL season.
+Bold was named Defensive Player of the Week for his performance in the Stealth's 12–7 win at New York in week 6 of the 2008 NLL season.